-The highlights of our week have been that Mari the dog encountered her first skunk and Bill had a cold which he graciously passed on to me.
+The highlights of our week have been that Mari Dog encountered her first skunk, and Bill had a cold which he graciously passed on to me.

 So yesterday candles burned all day and she stayed outside, and today the smell is almost gone.
 Of course, I couldn’t smell Pepe LePew if he was chasing me down for an embrace because of this cold.
-Nyquil and Mucinex cocktails have done a good job on the runny nose, and I do mean like a river, and I slept last night, but I still sound like, well, I don’t know what I sound like, just not myself.
+Nyquil and Mucinex cocktails have done a good job on the runny nose, and I do mean running like a river, and I slept last night, but with the stopped-up nose, I still sound like, well, I don’t know what I sound like, just not myself.

 So maybe colds are the best cure for the smell of skunk.

 Just trying to find a silver lining here.